ITESM-FIWARE/data-encryption/README.md

 1. [Postman](https://www.getpostman.com/apps)/[Insomnia](https://insomnia.rest/download/)

 Furthermore, the following ports containers are required.
-1. ngsi_nodejs 8000 (only for stand-alone encryption service that uses tokens)
+1. ngsi_nodejs 8000 (only for the token-based service)
-1. ngsi_python 2121 (only for stand-alone encryption service that uses sessions)
+1. ngsi_python 2121 (only for the session-based service)

 ## How to use